 Because the symptoms of IC are similar to those of other disorders of the urinary system and because there is no definitive test to identify it, doctors must exclude other conditions before making a diagnosis of IC.
 Among the disorders to be excluded are urinary tract or vaginal infections, bladder cancer, bladder inflammation or infection caused by radiation to the abdomen, eosinophilic and tuberculous cystitis, kidney stones, endometriosis, neurological disorders, sexually transmitted diseases, urinary tract infection with small numbers of bacteria, and, in men, chronic bacterial and non-bacterial prostatitis.

-The Natural Treatment For Interstitial Cystitis or IC
+The Non Pharmaceutical Treatment For Interstitial Cystitis or IC

 The Interstitial Cystitis treatment London clinic is not only to alleviate the symptoms but to find any underlying issues, which may be fuelling the IC.
 By taking a very detailed history, there is a better understanding of the pathology of each patient’s IC.
 In this way the underlying issues can be diagnosed and addressed.